nikolareljin/burn-iso/README.md

 - Config-powered utilities:
   - Download from curated list (config.json): `./download`
   - Burn an ISO from your `download_dir` (or browse): `./burn`

+Multi-ISO with Ventoy

+- In `./etcher`, you can now select multiple ISO files (from your `download_dir`).
+- If more than one ISO is selected, the tool switches to a Ventoy flow:
+  - Installs Ventoy to the selected USB device (data is erased).
+  - Optionally applies a custom background image (Ventoy theme plugin).
+  - Copies the selected ISOs to the Ventoy partition, checking free space first.
+  - If space is insufficient, you can deselect some ISOs to fit.

+Background Image & Preview

+- The tool will attempt to auto-download a matching `image-view` release binary for your OS/arch from GitHub if none is found.
+- If you prefer to manage it yourself, the repo is also added as a submodule; you can build and place the binary at `image-view/image-view`.
+- In `./etcher`, choose “Select Ventoy Background”, pick a `jpg/png/tga`, preview it, and it will be installed as a Ventoy theme background.

+Ventoy Requirements

+- The tool auto-detects Ventoy.
+If not found, it tries to install it:
+  - via system package manager (`apt`, `dnf`, `pacman`) if available
+  - otherwise it fetches the latest release from GitHub and unpacks under `./ventoy/`
+- It looks for `./ventoy/Ventoy2Disk.sh`, `./tools/ventoy/Ventoy2Disk.sh`, or `Ventoy2Disk.sh` on `PATH`.
+- Packages helpful for this flow (installed by `./setup`): `rsync`, `exfatprogs`/`exfat-utils`, `parted`.

 Notes on layout